doerfli/reeper/memory-bank/systemPatterns.md

 - **Tesseract**: Command-line OCR tool
 - **RTesseract Gem**: Ruby wrapper for Tesseract
 - **Image Processing**: Automatic text extraction from uploads
+- **Manual Save**: OCR results are only saved to recipe when user clicks "Save to Recipe" button
-- **Editable Storage**: OCR results saved to editable `ocr_text` field on Recipe model
+- **Editable Storage**: Saved OCR results in editable `ocr_text` field on Recipe model
 - **Latest First**: New OCR results are prepended (most recent on top)
-- **User Control**: Users can edit, delete old OCR content, and copy/paste into rich text fields
+- **User Control**: Users can review, edit, delete OCR content, and copy/paste into rich text fields
-- **Timestamped Results**: Each OCR operation includes timestamp for reference
+- **Timestamped Results**: Each saved OCR operation includes timestamp for reference

 ### Database Patterns